-So in consideration of various other following reasons, we must assume that a nation like North Korea, in some way a sort of puppet-nation of PRC may play the role of a political-military defiance actor to answer the economical challenge launched by the USA rise of tariffs against PRC.
+So in consideration of various other following reasons, we must assume that a nation like North Korea, in some way a sort of puppet nation of the PRC may play the role of a political-military defiance actor to answer the economical challenge launched by the USA’s rise of tariffs against PRC.

-My opinion grew up on the hypotesis that, despite all appearences and cliché, I didn’t think that a leader, even if so controversial, as Kim Jong Un, possibly could not be so self destructive to challenge the most armed superpower in the world, if he wouldn’t have covered shoulders, as, for instance, a secret pact with China giving North Korea military support, protection and intelligence.
+My opinion grew up on the hypothesis that, despite all appearances and cliché, I didn’t think that a leader, even if so controversial, as Kim Jong Un, possibly could not be so self-destructive to challenge the most armed superpower in the world, if he wouldn’t have covered shoulders, as, for instance, a secret pact with China giving North Korea military support, protection and intelligence.

-With no transparency at all, neither politically neutrality and objectivity of information, let me add.
+With no transparency at all, neither political neutrality nor objectivity of information, let me add.

-I may be fool but I believe in such a Putin occasional statements, in which he talks as the earliest ancient Popes when they were speaking “ex cathedra” and therefore being infallible.
+I may be a fool but I believe in Putin’s occasional statements, in which he talks about the earliest ancient Popes when they were speaking “ex-cathedra” and therefore being infallible.
 A long before the last Second Vatican Council.

-I excuse me of such a long preamble and finally I can quote the statement of Putin that indirectly interest us that is: “There are not so many countries in the world that enjoy the privilege of sovereignty.” and probably North Korea is not one of them, I can add.
+I excuse myself for such a long preamble and finally, I can quote the statement of Putin that indirectly interest us that is: “There are not so many countries in the world that enjoy the privilege of sovereignty.” and probably North Korea is not one of them, I can add.

-Then everybody knows there are often many complex links and relationships between two different nations that both are sharing the privilege of sovereignity or not, we may argue, of a very different size and even on different continents even besides their alliance, like the United States of America and Israel.
+Then everybody knows there are often many complex links and relationships between two different nations that both share the privilege of sovereignty or not, we may argue, of very different sizes and even on different continents even besides their alliance, like the United States of America and Israel.